-Ussaramanna is part of the National Association of Raw Earth Towns.
+Ussaramanna is part of the National Association of Raw Earth Cities.
 I can admire many houses with exposed raw earth bricks, the ladiri, as I’ve already seen many times during this trip.
 Many buildings are old manor houses, with beautiful wooden portals topped by stone arches.

 The whole territory is rich in centuries-old olive trees, there are thousands, and even here as in other municipalities each tree has an owner who often does not coincide with the owner of the land.

 Waiting for Enzo to come back to pick me up, I take a walk in a magnificent wooded area, equipped with picnic tables, where various groups of people eat in the shade of the oaks.
-I arrive almost at the border with Siddi where there is a recently built horse riding school, but not yet in operation.
+I arrive almost at the border with Siddi where there is a recently built horse riding school but not yet in operation.

-When Enzo comes to pick me up, we return to the village and visit an important production facility, the Frantoio Podda, a modern oil mill that produces excellent extra virgin olive oil, the Terra dei Nuraghi.
+When Enzo comes to pick me up, we return to the town and visit an important production facility, the Frantoio Podda, a modern oil mill that produces excellent extra virgin olive oil, the Terra dei Nuraghi.
 I visit the various production areas and at the end of the tour I am given a small tank of oil!